-KeyForge is not a collectable card game like Magic: The Gathering.
-Instead, players buy a pre-made deck which is complete and can’t be modified.
+KeyForge is not a collectible card game like Magic: The Gathering.
+Instead, players buy a pre-made deck that is complete and can’t be modified.
 The random deck you buy is the deck you play with.

 Each deck is unique.
 In the first set of decks, Call of the Archons, there are over 104 quadrillion possible decks!
 Each deck contains 37 cards from the 166 cards available.

 The second set of decks, Age of Ascension, adds another 204 cards to the cards available, meaning 370 cards are now available for the 37 card decks.
 Billions on billions of decks are now possible!